oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 Updating the network's port-security-enabled attribute **will not** cascade to the existent ports, as defined [in the Networking API](https://developer.openstack.org/api-ref/network/v2/#port-security).

-### Engine-Setup

-A new ovirt-provider-ovn related question will be added, asking the user if port-security is enabled at network level.
-The default answer will be 'yes'.

-This will lead to all the created ports having port-security active, leading to all IP traffic being dropped.

 ## Design feature description